ISSOtm/issotm.github.io/content/blog/2022-05-22-prehistorik/index.md

 breadcrumb = "Prehistorik Man"
 +++

-Recently, GumpyFunction remarked on *Prehistorik Man*'s parallax effect on the original Game Boy.
+Recently, GumpyFunction remarked on _Prehistorik Man_'s parallax effect on the original Game Boy.
-While this game is not one of the console's best known, being somewhat a average title, it's one of, if not the most technically impressive *commercial* releases on the platform.
+While this game is not one of the console's best known, being somewhat a average title, it's one of, if not the most technically impressive _commercial_ releases on the platform.

 <!-- more -->

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Playing through some Prehistorik Man on the <a href="//twitter.com/hashtag/gameboy">#gameboy</a>.
 Some serious coding wizardry with the pseudo parallax backgrounds.
 It even shifts perspective as Sam jumps up.
-Really an incredible feat on the hardware considering the graphics are all tile based! <a href="//t.co/mRHWM6LOlG">pic.twitter.com/mRHWM6LOlG</a></p>&mdash; GumpyFunction (@GumpyFunction) <a href="//twitter.com/GumpyFunction/status/1526013758019346432">May 16, 2022</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+Really an incredible feat on the hardware considering the graphics are all tile based! <a href="//t.co/mRHWM6LOlG">pic.twitter.com/mRHWM6LOlG</a></p><cite>&mdash; GumpyFunction (@GumpyFunction) <a href="//twitter.com/GumpyFunction/status/1526013758019346432">May 16, 2022</a></cite><p><ins>EDIT: GumpyFunction has deleted his Twitter account.</ins></p></blockquote>

 And this parallax effect is far from the most impressive punch this game packs despite its unassuming looks.
 Let's explore various tricks, and see how the sausages are made!

-*Apologies in advance: some of the footage is a bit choppy, as my laptop tanks a bit while recording.
-Sorry!*
+_Apologies in advance: some of the footage is a bit choppy, as my laptop tanks a bit while recording.
+Sorry!_

 ## Context

-Despite the name, this game is actually a port of *Prehistorik 2* on the SNES.
+Despite the name, this game is actually a port of _Prehistorik 2_ on the SNES.
 It was published in 1996 by Kemco in Japan, and Titus everywhere else.

 Worth pointing out is its programmer, Elmar Krieger...